 If it is found that the patient suffers from eczema, skin conditions or thrombosis, the activation of these areas will be prohibited because it may trigger the blood clots, which can clog blood vessels.
 Also, reflexology is contraindicated for people with cancer, mental illness or infectious diseases.

-Although reflexology is a non-invasive therapy, the activation of certain centers in order to eliminate toxins can lead to certain side effects, such as sweating, nausea or headaches, but these symptoms are temporary and are part of the natural release process of the toxins, which are accumulated in the body over time.
+Although reflexology is a non-invasive therapy, the activation of certain centres in order to eliminate toxins can lead to certain side effects, such as sweating, nausea or headaches, but these symptoms are temporary and are part of the natural release process of the toxins, which are accumulated in the body over time.